HeroHarmony/Choppy-Audio-Detector/docs/playground-reference.md

 3. When ready, click `Stop & Save Live WAV`.
 4. Choose where to save the captured WAV.
 5. A baseline sidecar (`.wav.baseline.json`) is saved next to the WAV when a running Main-tab baseline is available.
-6. Load the saved WAV in Playground and run normal file analysis/report workflow.
+6. After save, Playground can immediately prompt to analyze the new recording and generate a report.
+7. The saved WAV can also be reloaded later with the same baseline sidecar for repeat analysis.

 ## Report Files